If you like coffee - this may surprise you…

 What happens if I am trying to get pregnant?

-One of the common features of PCOS is testosterone being higher than it should be which causes many things but specifically can cause issues with ovulation (ie. eggs not being released: anovulation) which of course makes getting pregnant a bit tricky!
+One of the common features of PCOS is testosterone being higher than it should be which causes many symptoms, but specifically can cause issues with ovulation (ie. eggs not being released: anovulation) which of course makes getting pregnant a bit tricky!

-A few studies have shown that for women caffeine in moderation can in fact help control some of the imbalance and even help promote ovulation:
+A few studies have shown that for women, caffeine in moderation can in fact help control some of the imbalance and even help promote ovulation:

 ‘We showed that serum concentrations of caffeine and paraxanthine were significantly associated with lower total testosterone, free testosterone, and LH concentrations (also usually higher in PCOS patients) and lower risk of anovulatory episodes...which suggested that moderate caffeine intake may be associated with increased menstrual cycle function.’
 N.b.
 Moderate in the context of this study was no more than two/three cups/day (1)